 That's where brand advocates can come to your rescue.
-These individuals can recommend your brand through social media, to friends, family, and other connections.
+These individuals can recommend your brand through social media and to friends, family, and other connections.
 Their recommendations are more likely to be seen as trustworthy than direct marketing, which enables you to attract new traffic and raise your business' profile.

 In this article, we'll explore what brand advocates are and how they can benefit you.
 Then we'll look at some tips on what you can do to recruit them.
 Let's get started!

 An Introduction to Brand Advocates and Their Benefits

 A brand advocate is anyone who is vocal about their love for your company.
 They can be an average, everyday person who promotes or recommends you on their social media profiles, or someone with an existing following.

 Brand advocates can include happy customers, business partners, employees, and even influencers:

 By advocating for you, these individuals are spreading brand awareness organically.
 Even ordinary customers with small social media followings can be beneficial, as you'll be reaching their friends, family, and acquaintances through them.

 After all, people trust the people they know most and are more likely to listen to their best friend or favorite influencer as compared to traditional advertisements.
 With that in mind, let’s look at how you can gather more brand advocates for your business.